Dental Bridges – What you need to know.

 When needed, the bridge can replace more than one missing teeth.
 Firmly held in place by the patient’s own teeth located on the side of the missing one (or by implants if that’s the case), bridges are considered to be permanent and hard to remove.

-Step one consists in filing down the 2 healthy teeth on the sides of the gap, or placing artificial roots of titanium metal which are meant to hold the bridge down in case there are no viable teeth in the vicinity of the gap.
+- Filing down the 2 healthy teeth on the sides of the gap or placing artificial roots of titanium metal which are meant to hold the bridge down in case there are no viable teeth in the vicinity of the gap.

-- Step three is protecting the exposed teeth and gums with a temporary prosthesis.
+- Protecting the exposed teeth and gums with a temporary prosthesis.

 How Many Types of Dental Bridges Are There?

-The condition of the patient’s teeth, mouth and gums dictates the appropriate type of dental bridge:
+The condition of the patient’s teeth, mouth and gums dictate the appropriate type:

-- Traditional bridges – are recommended for cases when there are present healthy teeth on each sides of the missing tooth.
+- Traditional bridges – are recommended for cases when there are present healthy teeth on each side of the missing tooth.

 - Implant bridges – are recommended when the teeth around the gap are either not healthy or missing entirely.
 In this case, dental implants are surgically placed into the jawbone in order to support the custom-made bridge.

-Remember: having dental prosthesis doesn’t absolve anyone of dental care, every patient needing to brush and floss their teeth every day, while continuing to make regular visits to the dentist and have professional cleanings done as well.
+Remember: having dental prosthesis doesn’t absolve anyone of dental care, every patient needs to brush and floss their teeth every day while continuing to make regular visits to the dentist and have professional cleanings as scheduled.

-Taking proper care of dental bridges, makes them last for at least 10 years.
-Doctor Davidson will certainly advise you on how to properly care for your dental prosthesis, so contact us today to book you appointment.
+Taking proper care of dental bridges makes them last for at least 10 years.
+Doctor Davidson will certainly advise you on how to properly care for your bridges,